Table of Contents

 After the G20 London summit in 2009, the FSB was established.
 It comprises all G20 major economies, the European Commission, and all former members of the Financial Stability Forum (this is the body that preceded the FSB).
 Check out the official about page of the Financial Stability Board for a holistic view of FSB.

-What is Global LEI Index?
+What Is Global LEI Index?

 The Global LEI Index is a centralized repository of historical and current LEI records with related reference data.
 Global LEI Index is the only global online source offering open, standardized, high-quality information or reference data about legal entities.
 In connection with the LEI, these reference data provide necessary information about different legal entities.
-Using the GLEIF web-based search tool, anyone can access the LEI database for free to get information about any entity of interest.
-Another means of accessing the publicly accessible LEI database or the data pool is the file download service.

 Conclusion